hasura/graphql-engine/docs/graphql/manual/deployment/index.rst

 - :doc:`Deploy using Docker <docker/index>`
 - :doc:`Deploy using Kubernetes <kubernetes/index>`

-Also see :doc:`../guides/deployment/index` for more specific examples.
+You can also check :doc:`../guides/deployment/index` for more specific examples.

 By default, Hasura GraphQL engine runs in a very permissive mode for easier development.
 Check out the below pages to configure Hasura GraphQL engine for your production environment: